SagarDhok/Smart_ATS/README.md

 - Focus on data flow, forms, and system interaction

 > The primary focus of this project is **backend architecture, security, and workflow automation**.

+## 📦 File Storage & Media Handling

+Resume files are stored using **Cloudinary Cloud Storage** instead of the application server filesystem.

+### Why Cloudinary?
+- Cloud platforms like **Render (Free Tier)** use **ephemeral filesystems**
+- Uploaded files do not persist across redeploys or restarts
+- To ensure **reliable and persistent resume storage**, Cloudinary is used

+### How it works
+- Resume uploads are sent directly to Cloudinary
+- Django stores only the file reference (URL)
+- Resume preview & download are served via Cloudinary CDN URLs
+- No dependency on local or server-side storage

+### Benefits
+- Persistent file storage (no data loss)
+- CDN-backed fast resume access
+- Works reliably on free cloud infrastructure
+- Easily replaceable with AWS S3 in production

+> This mirrors real-world production systems where user-uploaded files
+> are stored in object storage rather than application servers.